delphilite/EverythingSDK/README.md

 2. Add the EverythingSDK\Source directory to the project or IDE's search path.
 3. Make sure Everything is installed and running on your system.

+## Installation: Delphinus-Support
+EverythingSDK should now be listed in [Delphinus package manager](https://github.com/Memnarch/Delphinus/wiki/Installing-Delphinus).

+Be sure to restart Delphi after installing via Delphinus otherwise the units may not be found in your test projects.

 ## Usage
 Here's a simple example demonstrating how to use the EverythingSDK in a Delphi application: